If you need information or documents from these pages in another language or in a different format please email

-NHS Central Sussex Commissioning Alliance is a joint way of working across the five CCGs of central Sussex and east Surrey (Brighton and Hove, Crawley, East Sussex, High Weald Lewes Havens, Horsham and Mid Sussex) that allows us to work closer together to commission services more efficiently and effectively for our local populations.
+NHS Central Sussex and East Surrey Commissioning Alliance is a joint way of working across the five CCGs of central Sussex and East Surrey (Brighton and Hove, Crawley, East Sussex, High Weald Lewes Havens, Horsham and Mid Sussex) that allows us to work closer together to commission services more efficiently and effectively for our local populations.

 The Alliance is organised in two ‘places’ – the north place covers the areas of Crawley CCG, East Surrey CCG Horsham and Mid Sussex CCG, and the south place covers the areas of Brighton and Hove CCG and High Weald Lewes Havens CCG.